Custom Embroidered Apparel Group Photo

 The other pricing method is one that we at Thread Logic have employed since the start of our company.
 It’s a flat pricing method.

-Under this method, the cost for the custom embroidery of a logo is a flat fee and it not determine by stitch count.
-This makes it much easier for the customer to understand when making a decision about logo embroidered apparel.
-Thread Logic takes it one step further; we include the cost of logo embroidery right in with the cost of the item that is to be embroidered.
+Flat pricing means that the cost for the custom embroidery of a logo is a flat fee and is not dependent on variables like stitch count or number of letters.
+This makes it much easier for the customer to understand when making a purchasing decision.
+This is the pricing method we have used at Thread Logic since we first opened our doors in 2002.
+We even take it one step further; we incorporate the cost of logo embroidery into the item cost you see on our product pages, so there's no room to wonder what you'll be paying for your custom embroidered apparel.

 What Are the Advantages of Flat Pricing?